laravel/docs/validation.md

 <a name="rule-size"></a>
 #### size:_value_

 The field under validation must have a size matching the given _value_.
 For string data, _value_ corresponds to the number of characters.
-For numeric data, _value_ corresponds to a given integer value.
+For numeric data, _value_ corresponds to a given integer value (requires combination of the `numeric` or `integer` rules).
 For an array, _size_ corresponds to the `count` of the array.
 For files, _size_ corresponds to the file size in kilobytes.
+Let's look at some examples:

+    // Below, an integer value of 12 will fail because
+    // it doesn't have a string length of exactly 12.
+    // The title "Laravel Nova" will pass.
+    'title' => 'size:12';

+    // With the `integer` or `numeric` rule,
+    // an integer value of 10 will succeed.
+    'seats' => 'integer|size:10';

+    // An array with exactly 5 elements will pass.
+    'tags' => 'size:5';

+    // An uploaded image with a filesize
+    // of exactly 512 kilobytes will pass.
+    'image' => 'size:512';

 <a name="rule-starts-with"></a>
 #### starts_with:_foo_,_bar_,...